Les Reed (football manager): Fulham

 Reed was linked with a consultancy role helping Northern Ireland boss Lawrie Sanchez, who approached him after a League Managers' Association meeting at West Bromwich Albion in February 2007.
 He had been considering consultancy roles with the football associations of Turkey and Latvia, and he revealed that he could return to Charlton in an overseas development role.
 After a period advising the Football Association of Ireland, he became first-team coach at Fulham in April 2007, where he helped the club retain their league position at the expense of Charlton.
-In June 2007 he was appointed Director of Football at Fulham, notably recruiting Chris Smalling from non-league football, later to be sold for an estimated 12 million pounds to Manchester United.
+In June 2007 he was appointed Director of Football at Fulham, recruiting Chris Smalling from non-league football, later to be sold for an estimated £12 million to Manchester United.

 Bishop's Stortford

-On 19 December 2008 Reed was appointed assistant manager on a voluntary basis at Bishop's Stortford in the Conference South, to help manager Mark Simpson, a long-standing friend.
-Here he was instrumental in recommending winger Danny Green to John Still, manager of Dagenham and Redbridge F.C.
+On 19 December 2008 Reed was appointed assistant manager on a voluntary basis at Bishop's Stortford in the Conference South, to help manager Mark Simpson.